| |

 of

-The present studies endorse the view on emptiness of
+My studies set off by endorsing the view on emptiness of

 the Prâsangika-Mâdhyamika or "Rangtong" Mâdhyamikas, the rationalists & strict